arcus/education_modules/ontologies/OntologyTraining_Overview.md

 1. What an ontology is, and why it should be used instead of a taxonomy
 2. Three existing ontologies that are available for use
 3. How to create and manage your own ontology

+To better understand ontologies and why we use them, as opposed to taxonomies, as part of the annotation process, it is best to zoom out a bit and broadly define not just what an ontology is but also review what a taxonomy is in relation to an ontology.